Keto rash is also known as prurigo pigmentosa, is a rare inflammatory dermatitis first described Nagashima et al, in 1971.

 - Late-stage lesions: It evolves into smooth-surfaced pigmented macules with histological features of lymphocytic infiltrate and melanophages in the papillary dermis.

 Prurigo pigmentosa has been linked to several conditions, including H. pylori infection and autoimmune diseases like Sjogren’s syndrome.
-In addition, it may also be associated with uncontrolled diabetes and those who fast or eat a ketogenic diet.
+In addition, it may also be associated with uncontrolled diabetes and those who fast or eat ketogenic diet.

 It primarily affects adolescents and young adults and the majority of patients diagnosed with prurigo pigmentosa are Asians, mostly women, however often misdiagnosed in Western countries.